SchoolOfCode/workshop-typescript-types-of-weather-hacktivists/weather-app/plan.md

 - onSubmit fire the GET request ✅
 - store Json data from GET request in a STATE ✅
 - used state to display the test data ✅
-- Make the weather data:
+- Make the weather data:✅
   - Temp
   - humidity
   - conditions
   - windspeed

+  6. Make components of HTML code

+  7.